By Conchuir Mac Siacais

 Are you confused about reality?
 Well, according to Adam Curtis, you are supposed to be.
 Curtis, the controversial, and radical, English documentary/film maker, that brought us intellectually stimulating binge TV such as,’The Trap: What Happened to Our Dream of Freedom?’, ‘Century of the Self’, and, ‘Bitter Lake’, has returned to our small screens, with his latest Goliath BBC iPlayer production, the 166 minute, ‘HyperNormalisation’.
 Fascinating, complex, macabre, and beautifully edited, much like our own world, the production is a thought-provoking attempt at explaining why, and how, the world we live in is a confusing reality.
 Curtis, beneath the smoke and mirrors, is merely another journalist with his own perspective, and his own sources.
 Therefore, he’s as much subject to scrutiny and questioning as any.
 However, as a dramatist, he is second to none.

 In typical style, Curtis sets off, traversing a mindbending sequence of historic, and not-so-well-known events, analysing cultural, social, and political agents, whom he describes as architects of a “fake version of the world”, into which we have all retreated.
 Through his works, he provides viewers with an insight into the motives and devious practices of the elites and tyrants that have controlled the world, and continue to do so to this present day, however tenuously.
 He argues that this existential existence, brought about by neoliberalism, and the wholesale handing over of power from politicians to financiers, has plunged societies into a world of loneliness.
-There is no denying the ever-increasing gap in global wealth inequality, and the dramatic rise of suicide rates everywhere, from West Belfast to South Korea, the latter of which is reported by radical Slovenian author, cultural critic and philosopher, Slavoj Žižek, in his penultimate book, ‘Trouble in Paradise’ (2014), as having the highest suicide rate on earth.
+There is a undeniable need to analyse the ever-increasing gap in global wealth inequality, and the dramatic rise of suicide rates everywhere from West Belfast to South Korea; the latter of which is reported by radical Slovenian author, cultural critic and philosopher, Slavoj Žižek, in his complex and evocative 2014 book, ‘Trouble in Paradise’, as having the highest suicide rate on earth.
 Therefore, taking this into account, one could be compelled to accept the merit of such accusations.
 But, where did we, or they, go wrong?